Everything you need to know about giant Australian cuttlefish in South Australia

 Why the colourful show?

-As part of the breeding process, male cuttlefish make it a point to look absolutely stunning.
+As part of the breeding process, male cuttlefish outnumber females, sometimes 7:1 — so they make it a point to look absolutely stunning.
 They put on a spectacular display of colours and shape-shifting to attract and keep a mate.
 Kind of like a dance-off!

-You can swim, snorkel or dive with giant Australian cuttlefish up-close in waters around Point Lowly and Stony Point, also known as Cuttlefish Coast.
+For those wanting experience giant Australian cuttlefish up-close in waters around Point Lowly and Stony Point, also known as Cuttlefish Coast, there are several options.

 Everything you need to know about giant Australian cuttlefish in South Australia

-The best spot for young families to experience the giant Australian cuttlefish congregation is at Stony Point, about 20 km northeast of Whyalla.
+The main site with visitor amenities and the site for guided tours is at Stony Point, about 20 km northeast of Whyalla.
 There’s easy access via a boardwalk to the shallow water and a waist-height chain to hold onto for support, making it the safest point to enter or exit.
+For those entering the water, just make sure you head across to the snorkel and dive safe zone delineated by marker buoys, to ensure you stay away from boat traffic.

 Read all about what it’s like to swim with giant Australian cuttlefish here.